avantifellows/plio-frontend/README.md

-Hence, we have decided that the platform will:
+Hence, we have decided that the platform will:-